OpenINF/docker-fisher/README.md

 <br />

-This project is permissively licensed under either:
+This project is permissively licensed under either of the the following.

 - [The MIT License][]
 - [Apache License, Version 2.0][]